 Students may transfer a maximum of two courses from outside of Georgetown to the major, inclusive of study abroad and any summer courses taken elsewhere.
 An exception is made for transfer students, who may transfer a maximum of five courses to the major, inclusive of coursework at their previous institution(s) as well as study abroad and additional summer coursework taken elsewhere.

 Any course cross-listed with Government in the Schedule of Classes will count as an elective in the major.
 Courses not cross-listed with Government can only count with approval of the director of undergraduate studies.

 Students acquire and practice a variety of political science research methods and writing skills across the introductory courses in the major.
 Through short- to medium-length assignments, they gain experience in writing data-analytic papers, policy briefs, comparative case studies, and argumentative and persuasive essays.

 In addition, in their advanced coursework (normally numbered 300 and above, and designated as Departmental Seminars), students undertake longer (generally 25 pages or more) writing assignments and individual research.
 These courses feature intense class discussion and substantial reading and writing assignments, designed to help students write persuasively on political topics.
 Therefore, all Government courses label "Department Seminar" fulfill the College’s requirement for one “Integrated Writing” course in the major.

-Students who minor in government must take the four introductory courses of the Government major and any two electives.
+Students who minor in government must take the four foundational courses of the Government major and any two electives.
 Students can receive minor credit for no more than one course taken outside of the university; transfer students may receive minor credit for up to two political science courses taken at another college or university.

 For more information about the requirements for a major or minor in Government, please see the Undergraduate Program Handbook.